AI-Hypercomputer/torchprime/README.md

 - `output_dir=[...]` path to a directory where the workload may store output artifacts such as metrics and checkpoints

+#### Troublshooting distributed training setup

+See the guide to [troubleshoot distributed training][troubleshoot_distributed] for more tools to get your distributed training environment setup.

 ## Supported Models

 torchprime has implementations for the following models: